ropensci/MODIStsp/README.md

 In Windows, a link in the Start Menu and optionally a desktop shortcut are created.
 See `?install_MODIStsp_launcher` for details and path customisations.

 Double-clicking the files or launching them from a shell without parameters launches MODIStsp in interactive mode.
-Non-interactive mode is triggered by adding the “-g”  argument to the call, and specifying the path to a valid Options File as “-s” argument:
+Non-interactive mode is triggered by adding the "-g"  argument to the call, and specifying the path to a valid Options File as "-s" argument:

 * Linux: `MODIStsp -g -s "/yourpath/youroptions.RData"`
   (see `MODIStsp -h` for details).